NorthernWidget/ALog/README.md

 8. Look at the logger.
 You should see the blue and yellow lights flashing to show that it is communicating with the computer.
 9. Open the serial monitor (top right button) and set the baud rate to 38400 bps.
 10. See if the logger works; if it does, you are ready to start adding commands to read sensors.
 (If it doesn't, please check your progress through these steps, look through the rest of this guide, and if you really can't figure it out, email us at [info@northernwidget.com](mailto:info@northernwidget.com).

-INCLUDE SOMEWHERE BELOW IN APPROPRIATE SECTION IN LONG-FORM GUIDE!!!!!!!!!!!!!!!!!!!!! pictures of installation of libraries pictures of opening code, etc
-Just go through everything!

 * * *